eduncan911/eduncan911.github.io/source/_posts/2014-07-02-why-i-fight-to-keep-mkv-as-my-media.markdown

 It is a real shame that the big players ignore this format, and it is up to us end-users to hack our devices to play them.

+## Besides, I can always convert to any format later

+Having the video and audio streams alongside the closed caption allows me to convert the MKV into any format I like in the future.

+Once such tool is [Handbrake](http://handbrake.fr/), which is a great free and open source app for converting MKVs into any format.
+An example is is the Android Tablet profile they have which takes a 15 GB move and compresses it down to a 1.8 GB file (for the kiddo's tablet).

 ## A callout to Microsoft, Apple and Google

 Why hasn't MKV gone mainstream?
 Why hasn't one of these companies openly embraced this superior format?